The nature of cosmological metric perturbations in presence of gravitational particle production: The cosmological model with gravitational particle production

 Comparing this result with the expression of $\dot{\bar{n}}/\bar{n}$ we can write

 which has a solution as \cite{Lima:1995xz}

 where $n_0$ and $\rho_0$ are the values of the variables at some given instant of cosmic time.

-Before we proceed we can try to figure out how temperature scales in such theories of cosmology where massless particles can be created due to cosmological expansion \cite{Calvao:1991wg, Weinberg:1971mx}.
+The temperature evolution due to cosmological expansion is affected by the particle production mechanism\cite{Calvao:1991wg, Weinberg:1971mx}.
 Assuming $\bar{T},\bar{n}$ to be the basic thermodynamic variables and taking $\bar{\rho}=\bar{\rho}(\bar{n},\bar{T})$ one can show

-giving us the time dependence of temperature in cosmological evolution accompanied by gravitational particle production when specific entropy is conserved.
-Using the equation of state in Eq.~(\ref{eos}) we can write the above equation as
+giving us the time dependence of temperature.
+A derivation of the above important relation is given in appendix \ref{appn}.Using the equation of state in Eq.~(\ref{eos}) we can write the above equation as

 whose solution is \cite{Lima:1995xz}